NicholasLYang/uptointerpretation/content/posts/hyperbolic-genius.md

 horribly tortured/quirky/mentally unstable.
 I'm not a genius but I do know people who are.
 They're not brilliant at 5 different subjects.
 Usually they're very good at 1, maybe 2 subjects.

+They're not tortured, at least not more than any other people.